 Everyone wants AI and machine learning.
-But with so much hype and so many options, how can you be sure you’re choosing the right tool?
+But with so much hype and so many options, how can you be sure you’re choosing the right AI partner?
 Choose poorly, and you could end up throwing millions away on a half-baked analytics system that’s barely better (or, even worse!) than human analysis.

 That flashy “AI company” you’re chatting with might look good, but how will they deliver real business value for you?
 The true promise of AI lies in targeted solutions to specific challenges.
-Even before you begin looking for a tech partner, make sure you’ve identified the data problem or question you’re trying to solve.
+Even before you begin looking for a technology solution, make sure you’ve identified the data problem or question you’re trying to solve.
 For example, maybe you’re analyzing video gaming forum posts, and traditional sentiment analysis can’t figure out when “that sucks!” is positive or negative.
-Once you’ve identified a specific problem, insist that your potential partners demonstrate the real quantified value they will deliver.
-If they can’t talk ROI, go find someone else who can.
+Once you’ve identified a specific problem, insist that your potential AI partner demonstrate the real quantified value they will deliver.
+If they can’t talk ROI, go find someone who can.

 “A company should speak confidently and openly about the techniques they use to build machine learning models and develop AI systems.”

 Everyone wants AI and machine learning, but nobody wants to work with an unproven startup.
 That’s because the key to a successful AI system, one that delivers real benefits, lies in the implementation.
 Remember: while degrees and certifications are useful, they’re no substitute for real-world experience.
 Make sure the company you’re partnering with has a proven track record of building and implementing AI and machine learning systems that deliver real business benefits.